 - You are to undergo anaesthesia and/or surgery.

-- You have recently suffered from diarrhoea or vomiting.
+- You have recently suffered from diarrhoea or vomiting or are dehydrated.

 - You are on a salt restricted diet or use salt substitutes which contain potassium.